Hugo Moura: Loan to Coritiba

 On 31 August 2020, Moura transferred to Coritiba on loan until the end of the 2020 Campeonato Brasileiro Série A.

 Loan to Lugano

 On 25 August 2021, Swiss club Lugano announced that they are forced to terminate Moura's loan that was arranged a month earlier due to failing Swiss Super League regulations.

 Athletico Paranaense

-On 5 January 2022, Moura moved to Athletico Paranaense on a one year loan until 31 December 2022 with a option to buy clause.
+On 5 January 2022, Moura moved to Athletico Paranaense on a one-year loan until 31 December 2022 with an option to buy clause.
 On 19 July, Athletico exercised his buyout clause and agreed to pay a €1.2m fee to retain his services.